You agree to these PayID Terms and Conditions when you choose to register a PayID.

 During the PayID registration process we will notify you of each category of PayID type that you may register in connection with an eligible account (e.g. an Australian mobile phone number that you are authorised to operate).
 Log into Bankwest Online Banking to find out which of your accounts are eligible to have a PayID.
 A person who is an account signatory to an account (but not an account owner) cannot register a PayID to that account.
 By registering a PayID you acknowledge that you have the right to use your PayID in the PayID service.
 We may require you to verify your right to use the PayID.
 If you cannot verify this, the PayID will not be registered.

-When you register your PayID, we will issue you with a PayID name which will reasonably and accurately reflect the full legal name of your nominated account which, depending on the policy of a payer’s financial institution, may be displayed to payers who send payments to you.
+When you register your PayID, we will provide you with a choice of PayID names which will be based on the full legal name of your nominated account which, depending on the policy of a payer’s financial institution, may be displayed to payers who send payments to you.